MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/sample-softphone-integration.md

 ---
-title: "Sample softphone integration with Dynamics 365 Sales (Dynamics 365 Sales) | MicrosoftDocs"
+title: "Integrate sample softphone with Dynamics 365 Sales (Dynamics 365 Sales) | MicrosoftDocs"
 description: "Use the sample to learn how to integrate a softphone dialer in Dynamics 365 Sales."
 keywords: "Opportunity, Close, Closing, Customization, dialog box, quick create, custom fields," ms.date: 10/01/2019